rohankatale/Event_Booking/README.md

 This project implements an event booking API built with Golang and the Gin web framework.
 It also uses SQLite for data persistence and JWT for authentication.

+**Note:** Users must signup and login to access the API.
+Once authenticated, they can create, update, delete events, and also register or unregister for events.

 ## Tech Stack

 - **Golang** (Go 1.24.0)